directus/directus/docs/getting-started/installation/plesk.md

 `package.json`.
 For snapshot creation you can find an example in the [CLI docs: Date-based snapshots](/getting-started/installation/plesk#snapshot-the-data-model)

-To apply a snapshot you need a custom wrapper wrapper using the non-interactive version:
+To apply a snapshot you need a custom wrapper using the non-interactive version:

 ```json
     "scripts" {